corrode/corrode.github.io/content/blog/ugly/index.md

 Okay, you (or your team-member) reached acceptance, how can you do better?

 The first step is to acknowledge that your existing code goes against Rust's design principles.
-It's band-aid around outdated ideas from the past still haunting you and holding back your progress.
+It's a band-aid around outdated ideas from the past still haunting you and holding back your progress.
 **Ugly Rust code is a symptom of old, bad habits.**

 Based on this realization, we can systematically improve the code.